FrigoEU/trader.ts/README.md

 );
 ```

-You can find a runnable example of this in ./example_client_only
+You can find a runnable example of this in `./example_client_only`

-`dyn` (stands for dynamic) is the most important function here, rerendering everything inside when the Source changes.
-This might seem archaic, slow, etc but it's just much easier to work with.
-Inputs are implemented differently (using observe to set values, etc).
-Since the mental model is so simple, you can implement things like async loading, caching etc, all yourself exactly the way you want and only when you need it.
+`dyn` (short for dynamic) is the most important function here, re-rendering everything inside when the `Source` changes.
+This might seem archaic, slow, etc. but it's just much easier to work with and perfectly suited for many applications.
+Inputs are implemented differently using `observe` to set the input's value property, avoiding obnoxious behavior.

+Since the mental model is so simple, you can implement things like async loading, caching etc, all yourself exactly the way you want and only when you need them.

 ## Client and server working together
-In a project where both client and server are written in TypeScript and using Trader.ts, communication back and forth can be handled by Trader.ts in a fully typesafe way.
-Because there is no magic, the heavy lifting to accomplish this is done by two files ("routes" and "clientcomponents") being shared by the client and the server bundles.
+In a project where both client and server are written in TypeScript and use Trader.ts, communication can be handled by Trader.ts in a fully type-safe way.
+Because there is no magic, the heavy lifting to accomplish this is done by two files (`routes.ts` and `clientcomponents.ts`) being shared by the client and the server bundles.

-The two above examples are integrated in a single project.
-Note that file structure and file names are completely up to you.
+The two preceding examples are integrated into a single project.
+Note that file structure and file names are completely flexible.

-You can find the full example in ./example
+You can find the full example in `./example`.

 ```typescript
 // client.tsx